Chives (Allium schoenoprasum)

 Chives have a slightly garlicky and delicate onion-like aroma.

-Chives pair well with lemon and tarragon, parsley, sesame oil, vinegar, garlic, soy sauce, ginger, potatoes and chillies.
+Chives marry with lemon and tarragon, parsley, sesame oil, vinegar, garlic, soy sauce, eggs, ginger, potatoes and chilies.
 They have a particular affinity with baked potatoes and sour cream.

 When the flower begins to die and before the seeds form trim the entire plant.